karolkudla/newspaper_ads/README.md

 Want to sell adspace in your web portal ?
 No problem, go to menu and click on Webportal Pricing Page.
 Here the schema is similar, but created for webportal in mind.

-a) Set price for every banner on your site for 7, 14, 21, 30, 45, 60, 90 days.
+1. Set price for every banner on your site for 7, 14, 21, 30, 45, 60, 90 days.

 ![webportals](https://user-images.githubusercontent.com/35747845/110967975-43ee0d80-8357-11eb-9312-45741d70bce5.png)

-Now, go to Ad Orders Page and choose on from the list.
+Now, go to Ad Orders Page and choose one from the list.